mcimini/lang-n-prove/README.md

 <li> loads all the languages with extension .lan in the folder "repo"

-<li> applies the lnp proofs to the languages, and generates the Abella proof assistant files in the repo "generated"
+<li> applies the lnp proofs to the languages, and generates the Abella proof assistant files in the folder "generated"
 </ul>

 To test the results of ./lnp (i.e. to test the proofs that Lang-n-Prove has generated):